gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 Note that this setting does not affect whether a user can access content that is protected by a departmental template; it only affects the ability for a user to see and therefore select the template itself.

-If you have a client application that does not natively support departmental templates, such as Office 2010, you can use a [custom AIP Service template download script](https://go.microsoft.com/fwlink/?LinkId=524506) or other tools to deploy these templates to the local AIP Service client folder.
+If you have a client application that does not natively support departmental templates, such as Office 2010, you can use a custom script other tools to deploy these templates to the local RMS client folder.
 Then, these applications will correctly display the departmental templates:

 - For Office 2010, the client folder is %localappdata%\Microsoft\DRM\Templates.
 - From a client computer that has downloaded all the templates, you can copy and then paste the template files to other computers.